Man with back turned looking out window at mountains behind bathroom counter.

 Can I alter the recipe to suit my skin type or sensitivity?

-Are the ingredients for homemade deodorants easily accessible?
+Are the ingredients for homemade deodorants easy to find?

 Can I customize the scent of my homemade deodorant?

-What’s the best way to store my homemade men’s deodorant?
+What’s the best way to store homemade men’s deodorant?

 Is there a risk of skin reactions or allergies with DIY deodorants?